pmorissette/ffn/_sources/install.txt

     $ pip install ffn

-If pip is not installed, I recommend installing the `Anaconda Scientific Python Distribution <https://store.continuum.io/cshop/anaconda/>`_.
+If pip is not installed, we recommend installing the `Anaconda Scientific Python Distribution <https://store.continuum.io/cshop/anaconda/>`_.
 This distribution comes with many of the required packages pre-installed, including pip.
 Once Anaconda is installed, the above command should complete the installation.

 ffn should be compatible with Python 2.7.